Polirecyliente/SGConocimiento/Math/03_Geometry_basics/S03_Polygons.md

 ## Converse of the pythagorean theorem (Converso del teorema de Pitágoras)

+(Converso del teorema de Pitágoras)
-In a triangle, if the longest side squared is equal to the sum of the other two sides squared, then the triangle is a right triangle, with the right angle being the angle opposite to the longest side.
+**Converse of the pythagorean theorem**: In a triangle, if the longest side squared is equal to the sum of the other two sides squared, then the triangle is a right triangle, with the right angle being the angle opposite to the longest side.

 > Proof of the converse of the pythagorean theorem
 >